From ice cream rolls to roast dinner wraps – 19 street food ideas to kick-start your food truck business in 2023

 Hot coffee when it’s cold and iced when it’s hot.
 Win-win right?

 16. Bubble Tea

-A pretty new concept in the West and in some area’s bubble tea bars are more popular than juice bars!
-A range of flavoured fruit teas with milk served hot or cold with tapioca balls.
+A pretty new concept in the West and in some areas bubble tea bars are more popular than juice bars!
+A range of flavored fruit teas with milk served hot or cold with tapioca balls.